The start of this article is here.

 - makes no mention of import

 The walk back on the prohibition on granting exclusive licenses to use or sell in the United States takes a form similar to the “letter of assurance” in export control law.
-Here, the licensor is required to require the licensee to “agree” to substantially manufacture product in the United States.
+Here, the licensor is required to require the licensee to “agree” to substantially manufacture product in the United States (or to use or sell product manufactured in the United States, presumably from a company licensed to manufacture product in the United States).

-Section 204 states an outright condition on owners of subject inventions–they cannot license exclusively the right to use or sell in the United States unless they get an agreement from the licensee regarding manufacturing.
+Section 204 states an outright condition on owners of subject inventions–they cannot license exclusively the right to use or sell in the United States unless they get an agreement from the licensee regarding their use of manufactured product.
 We have proposed a more meaningful provision would place this limitation on exclusive licenses granted in foreign jurisdictions by American small businesses and nonprofits.
-Since section 204 is part of federal patent law–and therefore applies to all those in the United States–why not just draft 204 to require anyone in the United States holding an exclusive license to use or sell product embodying a subject invention or made through the use of a subject invention to have that product manufactured substantially in the United States?
-That is, make it illegal to import foreign manufactured products under an exclusive foreign license.
+Since section 204 is part of federal patent law–and therefore applies to all those in the United States–why not just draft 204 to require anyone in the United States owning a subject invention or holding an exclusive license to use or sell product embodying a subject invention or made through the use of a subject invention to have that product manufactured substantially in the United States?
+That is, make it illegal–rather than just a matter of a private agreement–to import foreign manufactured products under an exclusive foreign license.
 You see the workaround?
 A patent owner licenses the right to manufacture exclusively to a foreign company.
-The patent owner then grants non-exclusive licenses to use and sell in the United States.
+The patent owner then grants non-exclusive licenses to use and sell in the United States, or sells the product itself.
 But where does product come from?
 Ah, the foreign manufacturer.
 Section 204 couldn’t care less.

 Why, if patent law could be used to assert what must happen, should a patent owner have to go on a scavenger hunt to obtain an agreement from each exclusive licensee, but only in the United States?
 And why does it matter when there are many workarounds?